vkaniki/Telecom-churn-case-study/README.md

 In this project, you will define high-value customers based on a certain metric (mentioned later below) and predict churn only on high-value customers.

 ## Understanding the Business Objective and the Data
-The dataset contains customer-level information for a span of four consecutive months - June, July, August and September.
-The months are encoded as 6, 7, 8 and 9, respectively.
+The dataset contains customer-level information for a span of four consecutive months - June, July, August.
+The months are encoded as 6, 7, 8 respectively.

 The **business objective** is to predict the churn in the last (i.e. the ninth) month using the data (features) from the first three months.
 To do this task well, understanding the typical customer behaviour during churn will be helpful.